material-components/material-components-android/docs/components/MaterialButton.md

     android:text="@string/unelevated_button_label_enabled"/>
 ```

-For raised buttons, your theme's `colorAccent` provides the default background
+For filled buttons, your theme's `colorPrimary` provides the default background
-color of the component, and the text color is white by default.
-For unelevated
+color of the component, and the text color is `colorOnPrimary`.
+For unfilled
-buttons, your theme's `colorAccent` provides the default text color of the
+buttons, your theme's `colorPrimary` provides the default text color of the
 component, and the background color is transparent by default.

 ## Styles